 - increased building value

 - increased worker productivityFootnote 1

-Becoming a green building and benchmarking with Portfolio Manager can also facilitate accreditation by top building rating systems including the Canada Green Building Council's Leadership in Environmental Design (LEED) program and the Building Owners and Managers Association of Canada's Building Environmental Standards (BEST) program.
+Becoming a green building and benchmarking with ENERGY STAR® Portfolio Manager® can also facilitate accreditation by top building rating systems including the Canada Green Building Council's Leadership in Environmental Design (LEED) program and the Building Owners and Managers Association of Canada's Building Environmental Standards (BEST) program.

 Whether you own, manage or hold properties for investment, benchmarking with Portfolio Manager can help you set priorities, verify efficiency improvements and reduce your office building's carbon footprint.
 By measuring how your office building compares with similar office buildings across Canada, you will be able to identify poorly performing buildings, target investments to lower costs and become more competitive.